-IPAC Canada – the smart way to advance infection prevention and control best practice every day.
+IPAC Canada – the smart way to advance infection prevention and control.

 A Message From Our President

 IPAC CANADA (Infection Prevention and Control Canada) is a multidisciplinary, professional organization for those engaged in the prevention and control of infections.
 IPAC Canada was incorporated under the Canadian Corporation Act in 1976 and is a registered non-profit organization.
-IPAC Canada has over 1600 members.
-(Membership Map on right)
+IPAC Canada has over 1800 members across the globe.

 IPAC Canada is a Not-for-Profit charitable organization whose revenues come from annual membership revenues, conference revenues, commercial advertising and unrestricted grants for specific projects.
 IPAC Canada does not endorse or recommend the products or services of any commercial entity that advertises on the IPAC Canada website.